mozman/ezdxf/docs/source/layouts/layouts.rst

     :class:`BlockLayout` is a subclass of :class:`BaseLayout`.

+    Block layouts are reusable sets of graphical entities, which can be referenced by multiple :class:`~ezdxf.entities.Insert` entities.
+Each reference can be placed, scaled and rotated individually and can have it's own set of DXF :class:`~ezdxf.entities.Attrib` entities attached.

     .. attribute:: name

-       Get/set name of the associated BLOCK and BLOCK_RECORD entities.
+       name of the associated BLOCK and BLOCK_RECORD entities.

     .. autoattribute:: block

+    .. autoattribute:: endblk

     .. autoattribute:: dxf